Business-Brio/MIT_Open_license/business_brio/performance_rank_discrete/README.md

 **arg2.
 Associate categorical column name (more than one level)**

 **arg3.
 Output categorical column name (should have two levels 0 and 1.
-Where 0 refers unfulfiled and 1 refers fulfiled)**
+Where 0 refers unfulfilled and 1 refers fulfilled)**

 **arg4.
 Group column name (should have two levels i.e. two group names)**